Children’s Books about Being Yourself

 Activity Ideas

-• Have students write their names on flowers and pass their flowers to other students.
+Have students write their names on flowers and pass their flowers to other students.
 Those students add compliments on the back or can add compliments on petals that will complete the flower.

-• Have students reflect on someone in their life that makes them feel special.
+Have students reflect on someone in their life that makes them feel special.

 The Invisible Boy

-Brian is a shy student that feels invisible to everyone.
+Brian is a shy student who feels invisible to everyone.
 No one notices him, picks him for teams, invites him to birthday parties, or sits with him at lunch.
 A new student, Justin, starts and gets made fun of for his lunch.
-Brian gives him a nice note and Justin notices what a good artist Brian is.
+Brian gives him a nice note, and Justin notices what a good artist Brian is.
 He invites Justin to play and work with him.
 Brian finally doesn't feel invisible.

 Activity Ideas

-• There are some great discussion questions in the back of the book.
+There are some great discussion questions in the back of the book.

-• Discuss feeling invisible around other people or being left out of something.
+Discuss feeling invisible around other people or being left out of something.

-• Have students write or draw something they notice that someone else in the room does well.
+Have students write or draw something they notice that someone else in the room does well.

-• Brainstorm ways to include others so no one feels invisible.
+Brainstorm ways to include others so no one feels invisible.

 Alma & How She Got Her Name